TechAngle/python-modifiers/README.md

 # python-modifiers

 <!-- Description -->
-> Now, you can use access modifiers `private`, `protected` and `public` like in object-oriented languages for setting control to functions
+> Now, you can use access modifiers `private`, `protected` and `public` like in object-oriented languages for setting control over functions

 ## Install